 You started studying at GGS last year.
-What was your experience
+What was your experience so far?

 It is a slow but steady process.
 Organizations can be analyzed from many different perspectives: from the human side, which deals with feelings and personal dynamics, to a more concrete side of numbers and finances.
 In the beginning it is difficult to process and integrate all the information, but little by little you start to think differently about things and how you deal with them in your own organization.
 This is especially important on the human level.
 When I make decisions or have to deal with conflicts, I try to get to the bottom of things beforehand, and my studies increasingly support me.